Batuhan Karadeniz: 2010– : Later career

 Karadeniz was loaned out Eskişehirspor during the January 2009 transfer window.
 He started his loan scoring four goals in three league matches.

-At the end of the 2008–09 season Karadeniz had an operation of his left shoulder, ruling him out of football for five weeks.
-In the summer transfer window of 2010, Karadeniz has moved to Eskişehirspor with permanent deal.
+At the end of the 2008–09 season, Karadeniz had an operation on his left shoulder, ruling him out of football for five weeks.
+In the summer transfer window of 2010, Karadeniz moved to Eskişehirspor on a permanent deal.
 Then, he was loaned again to Beşiktaş.
 At the end of his contract he signed a new deal with Trabzonspor.
 After playing half of the season with Trabzonspor, he was loaned to Elazığspor.
 At the end of the season Trabzonspor terminated his contract.
 Before the beginning of the 2014–15 season he signed a new contract with Sivasspor.

 On 16 July 2019, Karadeniz reagreed terms to extended his contract Balıkesirspor.
 Karadeniz scored twice at 9th week fixtures of 2018–19 TFF Second League Red Group game in which Balıkesirspor beat Niğde Belediyespor on 4-1 final score.

-He joined Vanspor FK in the TFF Second League for the 2022–23 season, on 15 October 2022 his contract with Vanspor was terminated by mutual consent.
+He joined Vanspor FK in the TFF Second League for the 2022–23 season.
+On 15 October 2022, his contract with Vanspor was terminated by mutual consent.

 International career

-Karadeniz has risen through the ranks of the Turkey national teams.
-At the Under-16 and Under-17 levels he scored a total of 43 goals in 53 matches.
+Karadeniz has risen through the ranks of the Turkish national teams.
+At the Under-16 and Under-17 levels, he scored a total of 43 goals in 53 matches.
 At age 17 he was called up to the Turkish Under-21 squad to play in the U-21 European Championships qualifiers, making him the youngest player in the team.

 He was first called up to the senior Turkish team by Fatih Terim during Turkey's 2010 world Cup Qualifiers in October 2008.
 He made his senior debut on 11 October 2008, winning his first cap in the Group 5 game against Bosnia & Herzegovina.

 When he was only 18 years old, he was named as part of the squad for Turkey's friendly matches against the Ivory Coast in February 2009 but was an unused substitute.
 While playing at Sivasspor in August 2015, he was called-up on national team once again by Fatih Terim, up against UEFA Euro 2016 qualifying Group A encounters against Latvia and Netherlands.

 Playing style

-Standing at nearly two meters, Karadeniz has great aerial ability.
-He can play on the wings or in midfield as has scored many of his goals in this slightly more deeper position as a second striker.
+Standing at nearly two metres tall, Karadeniz is noted for his aerial presence.
+He is capable of playing on the wings, in midfield, or as a second striker.